Update: Feb 15, 2025

 });

 I tried things like selectively modifying the href attributes to point to the proper localhost location so I could maybe get the CSS that way.
-However, that didn’t work, because the astro styles are actually a vite module while running the local dev server, which means when I’m trying to change those href properties, I’m still not actually downloading real CSS files.
+But, that didn't work because the Astro styles are actually a vite module while running the local dev server, which means when I'm trying to change those href properties, I'm still not actually downloading real CSS files.

 Puppeteer to the rescue

 I found this idea at Bannerbear.
-But, it did take a bit of tinkering to get working juuuuust right.
+But, it took a bit of tinkering to get working juuuuust right for my use case.

 Puppeteer is an unbelievably flexible tool.
 Not only can you use it to automate your personal finance categorization but you can also use it to generate PDFs from HTML pages!
 As a bonus, you can also modify the DOM before generating the PDF.
 This allowed me to configure the theme and create some handy pdf-render classes.